Out of all the lost-wax cast metal jewelry in the MIMOSA collection, bronze is our tried and true go-to metal.

 Bronze has been around longer than all of us here now (and will probably still be around long after we're gone!)

 Pictured: Bronze casting grain (or really tiny pieces of bronze metal)

 Why we chose bronze & why it's the most popular

 Our team makes all of our bronze jewelry in-house at our south Louisiana studio using the lost-wax casting method.

-The piece you purchase today can last for many years to come.
-We make jewelry that inspires through beauty, nature and the human experience and can become deeply sentimental family heirlooms.
+The piece you purchase today will last for many years to come.
+We make jewelry that inspires through beauty, nature, and the human experience and can become deeply sentimental family heirlooms.

-Bronze is a more affordable alternative while still offering a similar color.
-Truthfully, if a solid gold piece wasn’t stamped “14k,” it may be difficult to tell the difference!
-Upon a closer look, bronze has a warmer, reddish undertone while 14k yellow gold is a brighter yellow.
+Bronze is a more affordable metal jewelry alternative while still offering a similar color.
+Truthfully, if a solid gold piece wasn’t stamped “14K,” it may be difficult to tell the difference!
+Upon a closer look, bronze has a warmer, reddish undertone, while 14K yellow gold is a brighter yellow.

 It's suitable for everyday wear